 Not uncommon to find waste material as part of a binding (parchment manuscripts, for instance), but quite much rare when the previous and original binding is part of the boards layers of the current recycled binding!

 The outer and visible binding belonged first to a former book, and the hidden binding, to the current, one… crazy!
 Continue reading

 Event: Conference Book Conservation: One Philosophy, Many Interpretations.
 Organization: ERC (European Research Centre for Book and Paper Conservation-Restoration) and the University for Continuing Education, Krems (Austria).
 Donau-Universität Krems, Die Universität für Weiterbildung.
 Lecture: Sew it, rather than paste it!
 Sew … Continue reading

-Owner: Regional Archive of Baix Ebre (Tortosa, Tarragona, Spain).
-Artefact: Two medieval manuscripts on rag paper and limp vellum binding.
-The sewing thread is made of rolled parchment, sewn with independent knots onto inner parchment stays.
-One of them onto … Continue reading
+Conservation of medieval manuscripts on rag paper and limp vellum binding.
+Sewing thread made of rolled parchment, with independent knots onto inner parchment stays.
+Outer leather tackets.
+Continue reading

 Owner: Regional Archive of Baix Empordà (La Bisbal, Girona, Spain), Government of Catalonia.
 Object: Two stationery manuscripts on laid paper.
 They have limp vellum bindings with tacketing onto exterior leather supports (see heading image).
 Both with flaps, are sewn on … Continue reading